szabgab/rust.code-maven.com/pages/rouille-hello-world-text.md

 ## Create a new crate

 ```
-cargo new hello-world
+cargo new hello-world-text
-cd hello-world
+cd hello-world-text
 ```

 ## Dependencies